earth3300/ec01-html/README.md

 in the same folder.
 In this way, the article will be cached in the appropriate spot.
 That means, even if the site breaks, the article will still be there (saved as valid HTML), and can be viewed --even if WordPress is no longer present.
 This, to the author, represents a leap in freedom.

+1. Upload the theme files to the `/{wp-content}/themes/ec01-html` directory.
+2. Activate the theme through the 'Themes' screen in WordPress.

 ## Terminology